data-to-insight/ssd-data-model/README.md

 ### Running notes

-Use the following command in a Git Codespace to set up the working environment:
+The Python based toolset will run within a new [Git Codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=645832800).
+Use the link, and on the command line run the following.
+Set up the working environment (will prompt Y/N part-way through, type 'y'):
 ```bash
 ./setup.sh
 ```

-  For ref: The above bash script contains and runs <all> the following required commands:
+  For ref: The above bash script contains and runs <all> the following required commands so there is no further setup required.:
 ```python
 [$] pip install -r requirements.txt
 [$] sudo apt-get update